| The Charterhouse of the Assumption of the Most Blessed Virgin and of Saint Nicolas of Ingleby at Mount

 given to the Augustinian canons at Guisborough.
 Prior Henry Eccleston finally secured a lease of the site from Guisborough

 in 1508.
 Economic security was provided to Mount Grace in the second half of the fifteenth century by grants of land and donations.
+In 1539 Mount Grace closed under the edict of Henry VIII that established the sovereign as head of the

 Church and severed links with monastic orders on the continent.
 Destruction of the Carthusian congregation in England began